‘Places available in Year 5’

-Download and complete the application form from the website.
-Send the application form, registration fee (if applicable) and your child’s two most recent school reports to email@example.com
+- Send the application form, £40 registration fee and your child’s most recent school reports to email@example.com

-Admissions will contact you to confirm receipts of documents and answer any queries you may have.
+- Admissions will contact you to confirm receipt of documents and answer any queries you may have

-- Child will be added to the waiting list
+- The child will be added to the waiting list

-- If a place is available in the child’s year group, then the child will be invited for an entrance exam.
+- If a place is available in the child’s year group, then the child will be invited for an entrance exam

-Our main intake is in September as most of our pupils join us from Nursery and remain with us until they leave for High school in Year 6.
+Our main intake is in September as most of our pupils join us in Nursery and remain with us until they leave for High School at the end of Year 6.
 However, new pupils can join the school at any time throughout the academic year, if places are available in the desired year group.

 We also offer part-time and full-time Nursery places.
 LEA funding is also available for 3-4 years old.

 Because of the high demand for places, the school operates a waiting list.
-Places are therefore offered on a first come, first served basis, with siblings receiving priority.
-Any pupils wishing to join from Reception onwards will be required to undertake to a Teacher assessment before a place will be offered.
+Places are therefore offered on a first come, first serve basis, with siblings receiving priority.
+Any pupils wishing to join from Reception onwards will be required to undertake a Teacher Assessment before a place will be offered.